davenquinn/cesium-vector-provider/README.md

 This project seeks to support vector tiles with as much "drop-in" support for Mapbox approaches as is practicable.

-The advent of the community-led Maplibre project has significantly improved the prospects for sustainable integration with a high-performance vector tile rendere.
+The advent of the community-led Maplibre project has significantly improved the prospects for sustainable integration with a high-performance vector tile renderer.
 While this module still uses a [custom fork of Maplibre GL JS](https://github.com/davenquinn/maplibre-gl-js), it has been brought up to date with the modern `v2` series.
 Once we build a better sense of the minimal set of hooks we need to make this integration work,